Simple OCF set up for about 500.00

 When I first got this I thought setting it up to communicate would require some crazy complicated scrolling through menus and holding down multiple buttons all at once until lights flashed from the heavens or something.
 Nope, it was as simple as turning both the slave flash to channel 1 and the controller to channel 1, set them to the same group, and BOOM!
 It fires the flash just like that.

 Here you can sorta see one of my lights on the left.
 There was cold blue light coming from all the windows and inside on the left there was really orange lighting.
 So here I’ve over powered that light I didn’t like with my off camera flash.

 This thing hitches the flash onto the top of a light stand.
 It’s called and S Bracket I don’t know why, because nothing about it looks like an S to me!

 One more bonus item that you won’t be able to live without once you get one.
 The MAHA battery charger.
 What’s so great about it?
 Well, it charges each battery individually.
 Whereas the little chargers that come with say the eneloop batteries and other chargers will only charge all batteries until the one battery becomes full.
 Then it stops charging, even if the others are not full.

-I get all this stuff from Tim of Flashgear.net No, he doesn’t sponsor me to write this.
+I get all this stuff from Tim of Flashgear.net.
 I like him because 1, he speaks English, is in the USA, is a photographer himself, replies to my questions when I ask what should I get to work with XXX existing gear I already own.
 Ships super fast even when he’s sick.
 And hosts this helpful beginner’s guide to OCF and speed light fundamentals group on facebook.